-Allowed charge: Allowed charge is a discounted fee that an insurer negotiates with hospital doctors, and other healthcare companies within their network to reduce costs.
+Allowed charge: Allowed charge is a discounted fee that an insurer negotiates with hospitals doctors, and other healthcare companies within their network to reduce costs.
 This is the main reason why you get lower charges on your medical bills when you visit doctors within your network because they accept discounted fees.

 Allowed Maximum Benefits: Allowed Maximum Benefits refers to the maximum amount of benefit an insurer will pay per year.
 You must pay the difference in costs if your healthcare costs become so expensive that it goes over your allowed maximum benefit.